 I have not yet had any work published, but I hope to amend this soon!
 Please revisit this page from time to time for updates on my writing and publication progress.

-Clubland is a New Adult novel following the adventures of five city girls in their late-teens-early-twenties, specifically in the months leading up to a major festival.
+Clubland is a New Adult novel following the adventures of four city girls in their late-teens-early-twenties, specifically in the months leading up to a major festival.

 Eighteen year old Lexie Perkins was never one of the popular girls at school, but the club scene is a whole different playground.
 Beautiful and well-liked but easily susceptible to criticism and judgment, Lexie just wants to forget; forget about what a failure she is, and forget about the ghost that is haunting her relationship.

 Her boyfriend Troy Fallon is still mourning the death of his former girl friend Nicole, who died from a bad ecstasy pill two years earlier, and Lexie’s desire to fit in begins to conflict with Troy’s inability to let go.
 Meanwhile, Lexie’s best friend Daria Delgado is unable to handle Lexie’s increasingly self-destructive behaviour and finds herself questioning her loyalty to the friend she has known more than half her life.

 Tegan Parker is underage, popular and wants to be the Queen of the party scene – and she doesn’t care who she has to hurt to get to the top.